Etihad Stadium Expansion and Tunnel Club

 Manchester, England, United Kingdom

 INNOVATION.
-Working closely with Manchester City, Populous conceived a phased development that would cause minimum disruption during the football season, allowing the team to continue playing at the Etihad throughout construction of the South Stand.
+Working closely with Manchester City, Populous conceived a phased development that would cause minimum disruption during the football season, allowing the team to continue playing at the Etihad throughout construction.
 The first phase of the project began in March 2014 and saw the South Stand expand by 6,000 seats in time for the start of the 2015/16 Premier League season.
 This initial phase included three extra rows of seats pitch side, adding a further 1,600 to the overall capacity.
-In addition to the increase in size, the expanded design includes improvements to the hospitality facilities, new corporate suites, and developments of the land surrounding the stadium taking inspiration from the tailgate parties seen in the NFL, bringing a new dimension to the English game which will heighten the spectator experience.
+In addition to the capacity increase, the expanded design included improvements to the hospitality facilities, new corporate suites, and developments of the land surrounding the stadium, heightening the fan experience.

 "A most impressive response to tricky engineering challenges that resulted in a stadium expansion with minimal spectator disruption and a complementary architectural form.
 A clever and seamless intervention in a geometrically complex cable net structure."